sachaamm/dockerized-samples/README.md

 # dockerizedLamp
-A basic dockerized Lamp project for php 7.2 + MySQL + phpmyadmin.
-It's an easy way to easily dockerize my old-style Php crappy Websites :-)
+A basic dockerized Lamp project for php 7.2 + MySQL + PhPpMy@dmin.
+It's  thought as an easy way to dockerize my old-style Php crappy Websites :-)